Bhalddin/Automated-MS-SQL-Installer/README.md

 # Automated SQL Installer.

-Currently installs SQL 2008 R2 Express.
+Currently installs SQL 2008 R2 Express OR SQL 2012 Express.

+Bewarned, SQL 2012 Express does NOT install on Windows XP at all.
+Don't bother wasting the 800MB download to try.

 Current installers workflow: